Home

 cd /usr/portage/local && mkdir 4Pane && cd 4Pane

-wget http://4pane.co.uk/gentoo/overlay.tar.gz
+wget https://4pane.co.uk/gentoo/overlay.tar.gz

 tar -xzf ./overlay.tar.gz

-You need to tell portage about this, as described in http://gentoo-wiki.com/HOWTO_Installing_3rd_Party_Ebuilds#Local_Portage_Overlay.
+You need to tell portage about this, as described in https://gentoo-wiki.com/HOWTO_Installing_3rd_Party_Ebuilds#Local_Portage_Overlay.
 Here you will do this by adding a line PORTDIR_OVERLAY="/usr/portage/local/4Pane" to /etc/make.conf, using your favourite text editor.
 If there is already a PORTDIR_OVERLAY= line there, to avoid clobbering other overlays you should instead append the line: PORTDIR_OVERLAY="${PORTDIR_OVERLAY} /usr/portage/local/4Pane"

 Then do emerge 4pane